OkeyShourovDAW/Anti-Virus-OKEY_shourov-kali_linux/README.md

       chmod +x install
       type "python install" or "sudo python install" then decode the file with this password : OkeyShouorv2355
-# NOTE: This this Anti-Virus twice a day.
+# NOTE:Run This this Anti-Virus twice a day.

 # And redownload the antivirus after every 1 weeks to get the importent update.